 For a complete guide, read What to expect at an ADHD assessment.

 ADHD assessment availability and rules vary by state.
-Here's the current landscape as of February 2026:
+Here's the current landscape as of July 2026:

 Queensland (QLD) Since December 2025, trained GPs in Queensland can diagnose ADHD in adults and initiate stimulant medication.
 This is the most significant reform in Australia and makes assessment far more accessible and affordable.
 Read more: GP ADHD diagnosis in Queensland.